This post may contain affiliate links. Please read our disclosure policy.

 How much taco seasoning is in a packet?

 There are 2 tablespoons of taco seasoning in a 1-ounce packet.
-This recipe makes ½ cup, which equals 4-packets.
-At $1.00 per packet, it pays to know how to make your own.
+This recipe makes ½ cup, which equals 4 packets.
+At $1.00 per packet, it pays to know how to make taco seasoning.

 How much taco seasoning per pound of meat?

-Use two tablespoons per one pound of meat.
+Use two tablespoons taco seasoning per one pound of meat.
 Add more, if desired.

 Recipe tips

-Add heat to this mild taco seasoning recipe by adding small amounts of cayenne pepper or chipotle powder.
+- Make this mild taco seasoning spicy by adding small amounts of cayenne pepper or chipotle powder to taste.
 Be careful to not overdo it!

-Use a mortar and pestle to grind the seasoning mix into a finer texture.
+- Although not required, you can use a mortar and pestle to grind your taco seasoning mix into a finer texture.
 This enhances the flavor of each herb and spice in the recipe.

 Recipe yield is 8 tablespoons = 4 (1-ounce) store bought packets